ecquack/Project68/README.md

 When characters arrive on the PS/2 keyboard or serial port, the co-processor requests the bus, stores the received characters into the SRAM, and generates a MC68008 interrupt.

 Due to hardware limitations of the MSSP certain scan codes on a standard keyboard are not readable or do not work as expected.
 In particular, the F5 and F7 keys cannot be distinguished from one another.
+You can always use the TTL serial port for the console instead if this limitation is an issue for you.

 ## VIDEO DISPLAY